Entanglement of two quantum memories via fibers over dozens of kilometres

 Strong polarization dependence of DFG in PPLN waveguide makes it difficult to perform QFC directly for a polarization encoded photon.
-In this experiment, we transform the polarization encoding into time-bin encoding and let the two photonic modes pass through the QFC module in sequence with the same polarization.
-The transformation is realized through an asymmetric Mach-Zender interferometer (AMZI) as shown in Fig.~\ref{fig:map}b.
-A fast Pockels cell is employed to actively switch the polarizations into uniform.
-For time-bin encoding, it is crucial that the two modes have a stable relative phase shift, which is realized via active stabilization of the two AMZIs (see Methods).
+In this experiment, we transform the polarization encoding into time-bin encoding~\cite{Farrera2018} and let the two photonic modes pass through the QFC module in sequence with the same polarization.
+As shown in Fig.~\ref{fig:map}b, the transformation is realized through an asymmetric Mach-Zender interferometer (AMZI) and a fast Pockels cell which erases the polarization distinguishability.
+For the time-bin encoding, it is crucial that the two modes have a stable relative phase shift, which is realized via active stabilization of the two AMZIs.
 Moreover, the transformation into time-bin encoding offers additional advantage of robustness in long-distance transmission in fibers.

 Before long-fiber experiments, we characterize the atom-atom entanglement locally without QFC.
-For the measurement of the atomic qubits, we first apply Raman rotations~\cite{Jiang2016}, later retrieve the excitations into read-out photons and make polarization measurement~\cite{Jing2019}.
+For the measurement of the atomic qubits, we first apply Raman rotations~\cite{Jiang2016}, then we retrieve the excitations into read-out photons and make polarization measurement~\cite{Jing2019}.
 Measurement in arbitrary basis is realized via configuring the Raman pulses.
-Fig.~\ref{fig:bdcz}a shows the fidelity variation versus $\chi$ and we get $\mathcal{F}=0.842\pm0.080$ at the best working point.
-This is in good agreement with theoretical simulations (see Supplementary Information).
-Furthermore, the fidelity is basically invariant along with $\chi$ after subtracting the accidental coincidences.
-This implies the main source of infidelity is high-order excitations in the Raman scattering process.
+Fig.~\ref{fig:bdcz}a shows the measured fidelity averaged for $\ket{\varPsi^\pm}$ as a function of $\chi$.
+At $\chi\simeq2\%$, we get $\mathcal{F}=0.798\pm0.063$ for $\ket{\varPsi^+}$ and $0.829\pm0.036$ for $\ket{\varPsi^-}$ respectively, which are in good agreement with the theoretical estimation.
+Furthermore, the fidelity is basically invariant along with $\chi$ after subtracting the accidental coincidences that is mainly due to high-order excitations in the Raman scattering process.